rmstowski1/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?

 A commit is a description of what you changed in a repository.
-A good commit message should clearly explain what you changed.

 * What is a merge conflict?